wlsf82/EngageSphere/docs/TestCases.md

 # Test cases

-Below is a list of test cases that could be covered by automated scripts for the **EngageSphere** application.
+Below is a list of test cases currently covered by automated scripts for the **EngageSphere** application.

-The tests should cover both the API and Graphical User Interface (GUI.)
+The tests cover both the API and Graphical User Interface (GUI.)

+> The GUI tests cover integrated frontend tests, accessibility (a11y) tests, and component tests.

-## API
+## API tests

 When sending a GET request to the `/customers` endpoint: